 Prior to joining Carmel, Mr. LaHorgue was the founder of Seaview Ventures, LLC, a private real estate investment company, which was active in many aspects of multifamily and distressed real estate investment.
 The firm focused primarily on buying and renovating apartment and condominium properties in Northern and Southern California.
 Mr. LaHorgue also previously spent nine years at Shorenstein Properties, where he served as President of Shorenstein Realty Services, the firm’s property services subsidiary.
 While at Shorenstein Realty Services, his responsibilities included oversight and direction of the day-to-day activities of the Leasing, Property Management, Construction, Accounting, Human Resources, and Operations Groups, as well as the ground-up Development Team.

 Mr. LaHorgue earned his Bachelor of Arts degree in political science from the University of California, Berkeley.

-As Carmel Partner’s Chief Financial Officer, Dennis Markus has overseen all financial operations and compliance activities since joining the firm in 2012.
-He also serves as a voting member of both the Investment and Executive Committees, and serves on the Management Committee.
+As Carmel Partners’ Chief Financial Officer, Dennis Markus has overseen all financial operations since joining the firm in 2012.
+He also serves as a voting member of both the Investment and Executive Committees and serves on the Management and Compliance Committees.